Landozo/LumiaExpansionPacks/README.md

 You can find Lucid Loom at Prolix's Site Here: https://lucid.cards

+Lumia personality packs will be using Prolix's new [Lumiverse Helper](https://github.com/prolix-oc/SillyTavern-LumiverseHelper) extension!

-Will be using the lorebook injection method (Thanks to Eleisea for working this all out!)
+Author packs will eventually be on there once support is added but for now they use the lorebook injection method (Thanks to Eleisea for teaching me all this!)

-## How to install final releases:

-1. Head over to Prolix's site
-2. Download the lorebook
-3. Import the lorebook
-4. Enable the toggles you want
-5. ???
-6. Profit!

 ## How to install beta releases of Lumia Personalities:
 1. Go to the [Personality Packs](PersonalityPacks) folder.